89netraM/hotheaded-vscode/VoiceLines.md

 * "That's not right!"
 * "What are you writing?"
 * "What is *that*?"
 * "WTF?"
-   pronounce each word
+  Pronounce each word
 * "You should just give up"
 * "Why even try?"
 * "When are you gonna give up?"